cal-weng/Terminus-docs/docs/manual/larepass/manage-olares.md

 ![Wi-Fi switch](/images/manual/larepass/switch-wifi.jpg)

 1. Tap the **Wi-Fi configuration** option to enter the network selection page.
 2. Tap the Wi-Fi network from the list.
-If the network is secured, enter the password and tap **Confirm**.
+If the network is password-protected, enter the password and tap **Confirm**.
 3. Once connected, the network switches to Wi-Fi automatically.
 The transition takes approximately 5 minutes.
 The Olares status will change to `IP changing` before it reverts to `Olares Running`.

 You can switch back to the wired network following the same steps.